Search

 By Eva Velasquez, CEO & President of the Identity Theft Resource Center

 We’ve come a long way since identity theft was a commonly misunderstood and rarely recognized crime.
 Now this category of crime might be a household name, but it still presents a few surprises to both victims and law enforcement alike.
-As identity thieves and scammers continue to evolve to stay ahead, the crime itself changes, too.
+As identity thieves and scammers continue to evolve to stay ahead, the crime itself changes, too, like true vs. synthetic identity fraud.

 One newly recognized factor is the difference in how the identities that are being used to commit the crime are created.
 It is widely recognized that there are namely two different ways in which fake identities are manifested: “true name” identity fraud and synthetic identity fraud.
 “True name” identity fraud occurs when someone uses a single person’s actual identifying information.
 This is what many of us are used to thinking about when we think of identity theft.
 A thief uses someone’s Social Security number (SSN), credit card information, actual date of birth, or other personal identifying information either to create new accounts or to take over existing ones.
 In essence, the criminal has assumed the identity of the actual person.